 Solidarity Center, IUF Open Moldovan Migrant Worker Center.

-Ukraine: Union Leader Injured by Police during Protest in Kyiv.
+Ukraine: Union Leader Injured by Police during Protest in Kiev.

-July 10, 2012—Ukrainian union leader Valentyna Korobka was hospitalized with a concussion and other injuries after she was assaulted by police at a July 4, 2012, protest in Kyiv, according to the Free Trade Union of Entrepreneurs of Ukraine (FTUEU), which she chairs.
-FTUEU is an active democratic union, focused on street vendors, the self-employed, and informal workers.
-It is affiliated with the Confederation of Free Trade Unions of Ukraine (KVPU) and the StreetNet International alliance of street vendors.
+July 10, 2012—Ukrainian union leader Valentyna Korobka was hospitalized with a concussion and other injuries after she was assaulted by police at a July 4, 2012, protest in Kiev, according to the Free Trade Union of Entrepreneurs of Ukraine (FTUEU), which she chairs.

 Legal Advisory Center Offers Free Job-Related Counsel to Kyrgyz Workers.

-March 30, 2012—In Kyrgyzstan, as all over the world, the nature of work is changing, and protecting worker rights is more and more challenging.
-Although the law provides for the formation of unions, legal enforcement of worker and union rights is weak, and employers do not always respect statutory law and collective bargaining agreements.
-The Legal Advisory Center (LAC), established on March 12 at Kyrgyz National University, Bishkek, offers information about work-related issues and educates workers about their rights on the job.
+March 30, 2012—The Legal Advisory Center (LAC), established on March 12 at Kyrgyz National University, Bishkek, offers information about work-related issues and educates workers about their rights on the job.

 Turkey: New ITUC Report Highlights Government's Failure to Protect Workers.